philsturgeon/phil.tech/_posts/2015-09-03-auto-incrementing-to-destruction.markdown

 That, again, is not `++$id`-able.

 On top of that, two records made at the exact same split second will not have the same UUID, which is where the "universally" bit comes in.
 You can use this for offline support, meaning you make an item locally, give it an UUID, then sync up with the database when your user gets out of the subway and you've maintained integrity of your IDs and your data at large.

+**Update:** Performance for UUIDs was brought up on Twitter, and there is a common misconception that UUIDs are slow or terrible.
+Firstly, do not store UUIDs as a string (varchar or char).
+Store them as binary, and if you use something that prefers PKs to be ordered then you can use [ordered UUIDs](https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/).

 **PHP**